Emanuel-de-Jong/Saxion-Wildlife-Classifier/README.md

 # Wildlife Classifier
-For the class: 3.2 Project Big Data
+For the class: 3.2 BDT Project Big Data

 ## About the project
 The decline of meadow bird populations in the Netherlands has become a critical issue, exacerbated by predator pressure and habitat changes.
 To assist site/field administrators in making area management decisions, we propose a monitoring system that leverages computer vision (CV) and data pipelines to improve wildlife management strategies.